grst/jupytext/README.md

 Yes.
 That's even the recommended setting for the notebooks you want to set under *version control*.

-You need to choose whever to configure this per notebook, or globally.
+You need to choose whether to configure this per notebook, or globally.

 ### Per-notebook configuration